avinashvaidya09/tech-lib-multi-tenant-app/README.md

   ```bash
   cf logs <app-name> --recent
   ```
-- Ensure all required services are bound to the application and properly configured in the `xs-security.json`.
+- Ensure all required services are bound to the application
+- Roles are properly configured in the `xs-security.json` and associated in the subscriber subaccount.

 ## References